 New Bin Requests

-The installation of new bins should be sent to the Clerk for consideration and reported at the following Amenities & Leisure Committee meeting.
+The installation of new bins should be sent to the Head of Parks & Open Spaces for consideration and reported at the following Parks & Open Spaces Committee meeting.
 Public litter and dog waste bins will only be located in areas where it can be demonstrated that there is a genuine need for one.

-If the Clerk deems the location to be unsuitable for reasons of safety, such as access to empty a bin, proximity to housing, or installation difficulties, it may be declined.
+If the Head of Parks & Open Spaces deems the location to be unsuitable for reasons of safety, such as access to empty a bin, proximity to housing, or installation difficulties, it may be declined.
 Where possible, an alternative location will be considered in the locality.

 If the bin request is approved, installation should take place within 20 working days.